 Hasbro, Inc. (NASDAQ: HAS)

 Some of the more popular brands under the Hasbro umbrella include Transformers, Power Rangers, Nerf, Monopoly, and Furby.
-As with all trends, they rise and fall in popularity, and Hasbro has equipped themselves with properties that come in and out of fashion with a few that stand the test of time.

 Funko (NASDAQ: FNKO)